 The statutes allow for the governing body to increase the originally adopted budget for previously unbudgeted increases in revenue other than ad valorem property taxes.
 To do this, a notice of public hearing to amend the budget must be published in the local newspaper.
 At least ten days after publication, the hearing may be held and the governing body may amend the budget at that time.
-There were no such budget amendments for this year.
+The budget was amended for the following fund: Water Reserve.